henvic/wedeploycli/README.md

 ## Dependencies
 The following external soft dependencies are necessary to correctly run some commands:

 * [docker](https://www.docker.com/)
 * [git](https://git-scm.com/)

 The availability of dependencies are tested just before its immediate use.
-If a required dependency is not found, an useful error message is printed and the calling process is terminated with an error code.
+If a required dependency is not found, an error message is printed and the calling process is terminated with an error code.

 ## Contributing
-You can get the latest CLI source code with `go get -u github.com/wedeploy/cli`
+You can get the latest CLI source code with `go get -u github.com/wedeploy/cli`.
+Alternatively, clone the repo as usual.

 The following commands are available and requires no arguments:

+* **make clean**: clears generated binaries
 * **make development-environment**: install development environment for this project
 * **make legal**: generate legal notices for existing dependencies
 * **make list-packages**: list all Go packages of the project